Lisa Loomer: Career

 Expecting Isabell had its world premiere at Arena Stage and its west coast premiere at the Mark Taper Forum.
 It has been produced in New York and nationally.

-Bocón!, a political fable for young audiences, began at the Taper and has been seen throughout the country, from the Kennedy Center, to Seattle’s Group Theater and the La Jolla Playhouse, as well as in Germany, Alaska, and Mexico.
+Bocón!, a political fable for young audiences, began at the Taper and has been seen throughout the country, from the Kennedy Center, to Seattle's Group Theater and the La Jolla Playhouse, as well as in Germany, Alaska, and Mexico.

 For the Cornerstone Theatre Company, she also wrote Broken Hearts, produced at the Los Angeles Theatre Center.

 Other plays by Loomer which have been performed publicly include Maria, Maria, Maria, Maria!
 (Mixed Blood), Accelerando (Odyssey Theatre Ensemble), and Looking for Angels (The Public Theater).

 Loomer is an alumna of New Dramatists and the recipient of two grants from the National Endowment for the Arts and a grant from the New York Foundation for the Arts.
 Awards include the Jane Chambers Award (twice), the Susan Smith Blackburn Prize, the Kennedy Center Fund for New American Plays Award, a Garland Award, a Lurie Foundation Award, an Ovation Award, and the American Theatre Critics Association Award (twice).
 She has also received an Imagen Award for positive portrayals of Latinos in all media.
 Her plays have been selected for the Otis Guernsey Jr./Burns Mantle anthologies The Best Plays of 1994–1995, The Best Plays of 1998–1999, and The Best Plays of 2003-2004.
 Loomer's works have been published by Dramatists Play Service, TCG, Dramatic Publishing, and Arte Publico Press.
 Roe, The Waiting Room, and Living Out are widely taught in university drama programs, Women's Studies programs, and Latino Studies programs.

 Loomer also writes for film and television, both comedy and drama.
 She was a supervising producer for the second season of Love Is… on OWN.
-Her films include Girl Interrupted, and Nappily Ever After for Netflix.
+Her films include Girl, Interrupted, and Nappily Ever After for Netflix.
 Loomer has written TV pilots for HBO, CBS, Fox, and Showtime.

+Loomer adapted the play Real Women Have Curves into a stage musical of the same name that premiered in 2023.